Pelican crossing: Decommissioning

 Statutory authority for pelican crossings was removed in the 2016 update of the Traffic Signs Regulations and General Directions.
 After 22 October 2016, no new pelican crossings can be installed on public highways in the UK, except work in progress where there was a six-month saving.
 Puffin crossings are to be installed instead.

 Characteristics

 Additionally, a pelican crossing, as distinct from a puffin crossing, has the special feature that while the green man flashes to indicate that pedestrians may continue crossing but may not start to cross, the red light changes to an amber flashing light permitting cars to pass if there are no further pedestrians.
 This reduces the delay to traffic.

 Under UK law, pelican crossings that go straight across the road are defined as a single crossing, even when there is a central island.
 Therefore, traffic in both directions must wait until pedestrians have finished crossing and the signal is green or flashing amber.
 This rule is different from similar standard pedestrian crossings where each portion of the crossing is treated as a separate crossing.
 However, at installations where the crossings that cross each carriageway are separate crossings, the crossing is staggered.

+Pedex crossing

+A pedex crossing could be considered a variant of the pelican crossing and is Transport for London's preferred option for new crossings.
+The main distinguishing feature is an amber countdown timer, indicating the number of seconds to the next red man in place of the flashing green man phase, to the left of the green man signal.
+Additionally, the pedex crossing has sensors like a puffin crossing, to hold the traffic until the crossing is clear, that are sometimes used instead of the countdown timer.